CSC307Fall2023/cpmarketplace/README.md

 If you encounter any issues, please open an issue in the repository, detailing the problem and steps to reproduce it.

+## Partially Implemented Features

+The delete account and reset password buttons on the setting page are functional.
+However, as of right now, they only work if the user has recently logged in and doen't need reauthentication.

 ## Roadmap

 - Implement a rating and review system for users and listings.